Chebyshev polynomials in the complex plane and on the real line

 for $r>0$, then

 for any $n\in \N$. \end{theorem} The set $\sfE(r)$ is called a lemniscate.
 If $r>0$ is sufficiently small then $\sfE(r)$ will contain as many components as the number of distinct zeros of $P$.
-For large enough $r$ on the other hand, $\sfE(r)$ will consist of one component. \begin{proof} As alluded to by Faber, the proof follows along the same lines as the proof used to show \eqref{eq:cheb_unit_cirlce}.
-Indeed let $Q$ be any monic polynomial of degree $nm$ and form the quotient
+For large enough $r$ on the other hand, $\sfE(r)$ will consist of one component.
+The notation \(\sfE(r)\) will be consistent when we later use this to denote the corresponding equipotential curves of \(\sfE\). \begin{proof} Let $Q$ be any monic polynomial of degree $nm$ and form the quotient